 Debbie was almost the exact opposite of Rhonda.
 Rhonda’s face appeared sculpted.
 She had a razor sharp chin line, her hair appeared manicured and beautifully curled, and her teeth had a whitened look before whitening solution became an almost mandatory ingredient in every toothpaste.
 Her legs were long, clean, tan, and shiny.
 They were both blondes, but Debbie’s blondeness was borne of a solution as opposed to God.
 Debbie wore sweatshirts inside out and blue light special jeans.
 She wasn’t fat, but she appeared content to live with what God granted her, as opposed to enduring anything physical that might enhance it.

 Turning right involved a series of intricate challenges and mental games that movies on archeology employ to make the attainment of an artifact dramatic.
-Every conversation and lull brought such risk that a risk management type probably would’ve advised drawing up an algorithm before plodding further.
+Every conversation and lull with Rhonda brought such risk that a risk management type probably would’ve advised drawing up an algorithm before plodding further.
 Turning left was so much more pleasing and easy.
 On the rare occasion when I stared straight ahead, Debbie appeared damaged by it.
 To Rhonda, it was just another moment of another day.
 I would love to say that I turned left in an impulsive manner, but I didn’t.
 It was a well thought out emotional move I made for more immediate reward.

 “I’ve always wanted to be a singer,” Debbie informed me one day.
 As just about everything Debbie would say about herself, this was a non sequitur.
 I could’ve pointed this out to her, I didn’t.
 “I think you’d like my singing,” she added.